 Do you want to keep your home safe, even if you have plans to move or don’t have a lot of money to spend on rewiring?
 We’ve got the best home security systems of 2016 for you to look at – options that won’t break the bank or get in the way of your life!

 Frontpoint does a little bit of everything, and does it all very, very well.
 If you’re looking for a cutting edge interpretation of the traditional home security systems, start here.
 Depending on the plan that you choose, Frontpoint offers everything from fire and environmental/break-in sensors to smart security lights, cameras, and geo-location sensors for tracking objects like your car, one thing that you should look into getting for your home is Passive Fire Protection to prevent any accidents.
 Whether you want to stick to the traditional aspects or turn your house into more of a smart home, which may also contain some home additions, there’s room to work here.

 Frontpoint has also made the full switch to mobile devices, which offer even more advantages than you might expect.
-First, wireless devices are far easier to install throughout your house, wherever you want them, without worrying about rewiring costs.
+First, wireless network solutions are far easier to install throughout your house, wherever you want them, without worrying about rewiring costs.
 Second, mobile devices generally play more comfortable with smart ecosystems and include smartphone-friendly features like live video streaming, scheduling, and text alerts – all things that Frontpoint supports.
 This is combined with more professional services like 24/7 monitoring, life safety and services, creating a competitive package that outshines most others.

 Link Interactive, once “Mountain Alarm,” has been retooled as a DIY security system, and we’re big fans.
 DIY security refers to a model that’s a little less focused on professional, long-term services and more focused on allowing homeowners to build their own systems on their own terms using an array of smart, mobile devices.
 Link makes this particularly possible through its amazing customer service, which provides videos on how to install devices, tutorials to read, and a number of contact options including live chat.